-HIIT is still hot, because it’s time-efficient, and is great for burning calories and sculpting a lean, mean figure.
+HIIT is hot, because it’s time-efficient, and great for burning calories and sculpting a lean, mean figure.
 Get your HIIT fix at these gyms and studios.

 Science-based HIIT classes, combining the efficiency of interval training and camaraderie of group exercise sessions, is still pretty much in demand, some 10 years after it first burst onto the commercial fitness scene.
 In Singapore, there’s something for everyone, from homegrown concepts to international names.